 - With the template in place, you can add text to the message and make edits as you prefer:

 - You can add more templates to the same message.
-Just place your cursor where you'd like the template to appear, and then click the +Template link again to select another template:
+Just place your cursor where you'd like the next template to appear, and then click the +Template link again to select another one:

 - Click Save & Close to save the message as a draft, or click Send to send it.